top of page

 Hokusai’s legacy in the West is well-known.
 His compositions famously influenced Monet, Degas, and Van Gogh.
 But here, within the walls of Japan’s foremost Western art museum, we are asked to reconsider Hokusai not as a peripheral inspiration but as a central figure in global visual consciousness.

-Exhibited concurrently with M.K. Čiurlionis: Cosmic Cartography—featuring the Lithuanian symbolist’s metaphysical visions—this exhibition creates a resonant dialogue between two artists who used landscape not as background, but as metaphor for the inner world.
+Exhibited concurrently with M.K. Čiurlionis: The Inner Constellation—featuring the Lithuanian symbolist’s metaphysical visions—this exhibition creates a resonant dialogue between two artists who used landscape not as background, but as metaphor for the inner world.

 Exhibition Information